trammell/recipe-book/recipe-book.md

 From *Real Simple*, December 2018.
 Improvements added by John & Susan.

-**Active time:** 40 minutes
+**Active time:** 45 minutes
-**Total time:** 40 minutes
+**Total time:** 45 minutes
 **Makes:** 7¼ cups caramel

 Ingredients:

 > 5 cups granulated sugar
+> 1½ cups water
 > 3 cups heavy cream
 > 1¼ cups unsalted butter (2½ sticks) , cut into cubes
 > 3 tablespoons pure vanilla extract
 > 1 teaspoon fine sea salt

 * Stir together sugar and 1½ cups water in a large heavy-bottomed pot.
 Place over medium-high and cook, undisturbed, until the sugar begins to turn amber around the edge of the pot.
-This takes about 15 minutes.
+This takes about 20 minutes.
 * Gently stir the mixture until the color is uniformly amber.
-This takes 1-2 minutes.
-You may also notice that the syrup has fewer, smaller bubbles at this point.
+This takes about 5 minutes.
+Another indication that the mixture is done is that the syrup has fewer bubbles at this point, and the bubbles are smaller.
 Reduce heat to low.
-* This next step is exciting: gradually stir in the cream.
+* This next step is exciting: slowly stir in the cream.
 As the cream heats, the mixture will bubble and expand dramatically, so be prepared.
-  Consider using an oven mitt that protects your forearms.
+You should use an oven mitt that protects the arm doing the stirring.
 Continue to cook, stirring over low, until caramel is smooth.
 This takes about 2 minutes.
 * Add butter, one piece at a time, whisking constantly until butter is melted and incorporated.
 * Remove caramel from heat.
 Stir in vanilla and salt.
 Serve warm, or let it cool.
 Store in airtight containers.

+> Note: if you try to double this recipe, you'll need a really large pot, due
+> to the expansion of the mixture when adding the cream.

 # Beverages

 ## Margaritas

 Makes about 1 quart (serves 4-6).